hedgewithcryptohedgewithcrypto

 Coinbase’s mobile app is one of the best in the business.
 It has the same sleek, modern aesthetic as the desktop feature.
 This makes it super easy to keep tabs on your portfolios and monitor your assets on the go.
 The interface is intuitive and easy to use, and customers can access most of the features from Coinbase’s desktop exchange.
 The smartphone app has been downloaded more than 2 million times and has an average star rating of 4.5/5.

-coinbase app screenshotscoinbase app screenshots
+Coinbase app screenshots

 KuCoin’s app provides desktop users with everything they’d expect from the exchange.
-Live trading, portfolio management and earning programs can all be accessed in the palm of a hand.
+Live trading, portfolio management, and earning programs can all be accessed in the palm of a hand.
 Contrary to the KuCoin main platform, its mobile app is actually quite simple to navigate.
 That said, there is still a lot going on, and the screen can quickly appear quite cluttered.
 Nevertheless, it has been well-received by its customers, with an average star rating of 4.5/5 across both Google and Apple app stores.

-kucoin app screenshotskucoin app screenshots
+Kucoin app screenshots

 Winner: Coinbase.